tazama-lf/docs/Product/configuration-management.md

 ### Introduction

 The network map associates a specific transaction type with the rules and typologies that will be used to evaluate the incoming transaction.
-The network map allows for a subdivision of typologies according to themes (channels) as may be appropriate for a specific implementation.
-For example, typologies can be arranged in channels according to the types of financial crime they aim to detect, or typologies can be arranged according to the speed and performance with which they are required to respond, based on the infrastructure onto which the rules are deployed.

-The network map is structured as a decision tree that defines the rules in a typology, the typologies into a channel and the channels into a transaction (by type):
+The network map is structured as a decision tree that defines the rules in a typology:

 ![Tazama network map structure](../images/tazama-network-map-structure.drawio.svg)